ML-Course-2025b/session5/README.md

 ### Topics

-- Interacting with multimodal LLMs from the Gemini family
+- AI Application: Interacting with multimodal LLMs from the Gemini family
 - Fundamentals of Deep Learning with Keras

 ---